python/cpython/Doc/library/compileall.rst

 .. versionchanged:: 3.9
    Added the ``-s``, ``-p``, ``-e`` options.
-   Raised the default default recursion limit from 10 to :py:func:`sys.getrecursionlimit()`.
+   Raised the default recursion limit from 10 to :py:func:`sys.getrecursionlimit()`.
    Added the possibility to specify the ``-o`` option multiple times.